Interview Level Designer - Laure Gilli

 How would you define the job of Level Designer at KT?
 Can you tell us more about your role at Kylotonn?

-As a level designer on racing, and more precisely at Kylotonn, my role is to design the areas where the player will be driving, moving around, etc. So we design the circuit, the road or the area... and everything that will have an impact on the gameplay.
-For example, we have a determining influence on everything around the roads: rocks, vegetation, or whatever.
-We set up the road, and then the graphic designers come and dress it up.
-We are constantly going back and forth with the designers.
+As a level designer on racing games, and more specifically at Kylotonn, my role is to design the areas where the player will be driving, progressing, etc. So we'll map out the circuit, the road or the area... and everything else that will have an impact on the gameplay.
+So we design the circuit, the road or the area... and everything else that will have an impact on the gameplay.
+For example, we have a decisive influence on everything around the roads: rocks, vegetation and so on.
+We lay the road, and then the graphic designers come and dress it up.
+We're constantly going back and forth with the designers.

-As Associate Lead, I also spend a lot of time helping my team, providing support, reviewing (edn: examine the work for quality and give advice) their work, etc.
+As Associate Lead, I also spend a lot of time helping my team, providing support, reviewing their work and so on.

-The main objective of an LD is to bring the player in a state of "flow" (you know, it's this state where you launch a game, you start at a certain time, you look at your watch thinking "it's ok, I only played 20 minutes! "and in fact you've played for 3 hours straight without realising it): this means that the level must be neither too easy because otherwise you'll get bored, nor too difficult to avoid creating frustration, which is the worst feeling a player can have for us.
+The primary objective of an LD is to get the player into a state of "flow" (you know, that state where you launch a game, you start at such and such a time, you look at your watch and say to yourself "that's all right, I've only played 20 minutes!"and in fact you've played for 3 hours without realising it): in other words, the level must be neither too easy, because otherwise the player will get bored, nor too difficult to avoid creating frustration, which is the worst feeling a player can have for us.

 Can you tell us about your background?

-Ever since I was a little girl I wanted to be a...vet!
-But I am bad at maths.
-Since high school, I’ve been modding on Counter Strike, I created maps.
-And when I discovered that it was a profession, I thought to myself "since I can't do my first passion, I'll do my second"!
+Ever since I was a little girl, I've wanted to be a vet!
+But I'm not very good at maths.
+Since high school, I've been modding on Counter Strike, creating maps.
+And when I found out that it was a profession, I said to myself "since I can't do my first passion, I'll do my second"!

-At first, my parents didn't quite agree, they didn't think it was a "real job".
-So we made an agreement, I had to do a BTS in computer science first to get a "real diploma" and reassure them.
+At first, my parents didn't quite agree, they didn't think it was a 'real job'.
+So we came to an agreement, and first I had to do a BTS in IT to get a 'real diploma' and reassure them.
 After that, I was accepted at the IIM in La Défense (near Paris), where I specialised in game design.
-In the fourth year, I went to Dublin to develop my skills in Narrative and object-oriented programming, because it's very important for a designer to understand what devs do.
-And finally, I did my final internship, where I went from level designer intern to Associate Lead in 2 years!
+In 4th year, I went to Dublin to develop my skills in storytelling and object-oriented programming, because it's very important for a designer to understand what devs do.
+And finally, I did my final year placement, where I went from level designer trainee to Associate Lead in 2 years!

 Can you explain how the levels are created?
 Or in your case, how a piece of map is created?

-We always start by taking a huge amount of references, until we know the place perfectly.
-Then we take the satellite data of the place, we trace the roads, and depending on what we want to do, we will either modify, add or delete some of them.
-And then we draw the roads, and we dress them up with the graphic designers.
-We work by production region, and a LD will be in charge of a region.
+We always start by taking a colossal number of references, until we know the place by heart.
+Then we take the satellite data for the place, trace the roads, and depending on what we want to do, we'll either modify, add or delete some of them.
+Then we trace the roads, and work with the graphic designers to design them.
+We work by production region, and one LD will be in charge of a region.

-I can take a concrete example, with the road network of Hong Kong Island: in real life, Hong Kong Island is an ultra dense city in terms of road network.
+I can take a concrete example, with the road network of Hong Kong Island: in real life, Hong Kong Island is an ultra-dense city in terms of the road network.
 It wouldn't make much sense to take it as it is.
-So our main role as LD is to rework the road network, so that it's fun and interesting, but so that the player, when he drives over it, thinks "oh yeah, I'm in Hong Kong!”
-We're not trying to copy and paste Hong Kong Island, but we don't want to distort the island either.
-We spent, and still spend a lot of time on Google Map.
-There are areas of Hong Kong Island that I know by heart, if one day I go there I'll know how to find my way around without maps and without a phone (laughs)! !
+So our main role as LDs is to rework the road network so that it's fun and interesting, but so that when players drive over it they think "oh yeah, I'm in Hong Kong!
+We're not trying to copy and paste Hong Kong Island, but we don't want to distort the island.
+There are areas of Hong Kong Island that I know by heart, so if one day I go there I'll know how to find my way around without maps or a phone (laughs)!

-In short, what we can say is that everything we do is ugly, but it's functional (laughs), and it's up to the designers to make it pretty, we work in constant collaboration with them. (laughs)Et c’est aux graphistes de rendre ça joli, on travaille en collaboration constante avec eux.
+To sum up, what we can say is that everything we do is ugly, but it's functional (laughs), and it's up to the graphic designers to make it pretty, so we work in constant collaboration with them.

 What do you like the most about your job?